Al10s/orbit-sqlite/README.md

 # react-native-orbit-sqlite

 Allows creating a source of [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for [Orbit.js](https://github.com/orbitjs/orbit)@0.16.x.

 ## Disclaimer

-The current content of this repo is still under development and has not yet been tested (especially the relationships part).
+The current content of this repo is still under development and has not yet been fully tested.
 Use it at your own risks.

-I *may* try to to improve it and to add tests later.
+I *may* try to to improve it later.

 I will bump the PATCH version for every new fix that occurs, but the MINOR will stay at 0 until the whole content has been fully approved.